kenstott/hasura-connectors/spark-connector/README.md

   dataset.
 * Livy server - have not added in authorization.
 You may need to change the code to include authorization if you are using a secure Livy server.
+* Need to do more work to improve the overall logic of matching physical names (spark) to graphql names.
+It's very messy right now.
+Lots of duplication of code.